OS+H Asia 2022

 Singapore University of Technology & Design (SUTD)

-The Singapore University of Technology and Design (SUTD) is Singapore’s fourth public university, and one of the first universities in the world to incorporate the art and science of design and technology into a transdisciplinary, human-centric curriculum.
+The Singapore University of Technology and Design (SUTD) is one of the first universities in the world to incorporate the art and science of design and technology into a truly holistic interdisciplinary education and research experience that culminates in real-world design innovations.
 SUTD seeks to advance knowledge and nurture technically-grounded leaders and innovators to serve societal needs.
-SUTD also recently topped a list of emerging engineering schools in the world in a study conducted by MIT.

 Specialists Trade Alliance Singapore (STAS)

-Specialists Trade Alliance of Singapore was formed to level up the professionalism of the building specialist contractors and suppliers in the building and construction industry.
-An alliance of 11 Building Specialists and Suppliers associations (coming to 12) with over 1,300 corporate members, we improve the standards of fair-trading and commerce in our building and construction industry.
+Specialists Trade Alliance of Singapore is an industry association representing the building specialist contractors and suppliers in the building and construction industry.
+An alliance of 13 Building Specialists and Suppliers associations with over 1,300 corporate members, they advocate the standards of fair trading and commerce in the building and construction industry.

 Temasek Polytechnic (TP)